-If you create the configuration file for Greenplum, Netezza, and Teradata targets in a text editor, set the direct\data\stream parameter to true.
+If you create the configuration file for Greenplum, Netezza, and Teradata targets in a text editor, set the direct_data_stream parameter to true.

-Clear the Suppress trailing null columns option on the Runtime Settings tab > Format Settings view of the Fast Clone Console.

-If you create the configuration file in a text editor, set the suppress\trailing\null\colls parameter to false.

-- 4. Generate the target tables. - 5.
+- 3. For Amazon Redshift, Greenplum, Netezza, Teradata, and Vertica targets, clear the Suppress trailing null columns option on the Runtime Settings tab > Format Settings view of the Fast Clone Console.
+If you create the configuration file in a text editor, set the suppress_trailing_nullcolls parameter to false. - 4.
+Generate the target tables. - 5.
 Optional.
 Validate the target schema. - 6.
 Optional.
 Disable or drop constraints on the target. - 7.
 Run the data unload job with the configuration file. - 8.
 Optional.
 Enable or add the constraints that you previously disabled or dropped on the target.